lyunm1206/RPP_CVPR2024/README.md

 Our experiments on SIREN are based on the official code for the paper ["Implicit Neural Representations with Periodic Activation Functions"](https://github.com/vsitzmann/siren).<br>

-This repository does not contain any image dataset used in the manuscript.<br>
+This repository does not contain any image datasets used in the manuscript.<br>
-We used Kodak, DIV2K, CLIC for our main experiments.
+We used Kodak, DIV2K, and CLIC datasets for our main experiments.
 (Section 3.1. in our paper for details)
 <br>

 ### Setup

-A single SIREN experiment can be implemented with
+To run a single SIREN experiment, execute the following command:

 ```
 $ cd SIREN